 Both the software development company and the client should make sure that the communication process is organized and everyone involved in the project is easily accessible and aware of the current state of the project.
 In such case, the customer will be able to provide quick feedback if there will be the need for any clarifications.

 Poor project planning can affect both the software vendor and customer.
 A software development company that hasn’t delivered an application in time can lose the reputation and the loyalty of its current and future clients.
-Moreover, negative feedbacks can make it harder to find new customers for your future projects.
+Moreover, negative feedback can make it harder to find new customers for your future projects.
 Thus, underestimation of the planning process can lead to some long-term consequences that will be hard to overcome.

-As a client, in case of missing deadlines, you risk of losing a competitive advantage due to obsolescence of a software idea that you’re going to implement.
+As a client, in case of missing deadlines, you risk losing a competitive advantage due to obsolescence of a software idea that you’re going to implement.
 To avoid the described situations, all stakeholders should spend enough time on scrupulous planning.
 Since delays affect every side involved in the project, one of the main intentions at the first stages is to make sure that there are no unclear requirements or misunderstanding between the customer and developer.

 There’s another important issue that should be kept in mind.
 You can face the situation when some stakeholders lose their focus during the project execution.
 It may lead to loss of the project or product artifacts which may result in missed deadlines.